stolk/chiaplotgraph/README.md

 ## Keys

-Press ESCAPE or Q to exit chiaharvestgraph.
+Press ESCAPE or Q to exit chiaplotgraph.

 ## Did you know that...